skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ---

-### Unicode is ....
+## Unicode is ....

 1. An encoding
 2. A character set

 ---

-### UTF-8 is ....
+## UTF-8 is ....

 1. An encoding
 2. A character set

 ---

-### Can you save "Alfa and Ω" in a database with ISO 8859-1 encoding?
+## Can you save "Alfa and Ω"

+> in a database with ISO 8859-1 encoding?

 1. Yes
 2. No

 ---

-### If you see big squares instead of letters, it's because ...
+## If you see big squares

+> instead of letters, it's because ...

 1. The data are saved using one encoding and are displayed with another
 2. The character set used when saving the data didn't have support for the letter(s)
-2. The font you're using (say "Times New Roman") is missing the letter(s)
+2. The font you're using is missing the letter(s)

 ---

-### If my Java source file uses Windows 1252 encoding, will æ, ø and å be written correctly to the database?
+## If my Java source file uses Windows 1252 encoding

+> will æ, ø and å be written correctly to the database?

 1. Yes
 2. No